BA (Hons) Film and Media

-In particular, she was attracted by the high-quality Film and Media course and is now looking forward to making a positive difference in her future career.
+In particular, she was attracted by the high-quality and is now looking forward to making a positive difference in her future career.

 Pamela said: “The media industry is one of the most influential and powerful industries in the world.
 I always wanted to create content and tell stories but knew I wanted to be behind the scenes and really learn how things work.

 “My biggest push was representation and diversity.
 I want to see more people who look like me – and people who don't look like me.
 I hope to see more people I've never seen on television being represented.

 “It’s important for this industry to reflect the world we live in because, when we step outside our homes, the world does not look just one way, so I want to be a part of a generation of professionals that embrace diversity.